saifymatteo/Keyboards/viktorpad/README.md

 ### Flashing

-To flash, use QMK Toolbox.
+To flash, simply drag-and-drop for RP2040.

-To flash, choose based on your MCU:
+Start flashing by shorting RUN and GND pin 2 times.

-Set local file to `saifymatteo_viktorpad_firmware_vial_matteo.hex` and MCU to `ATmega32U4`.
+Once done, you can proceed to use drag-and-drop the `saifymatteo_viktorpad_firmware_vial_matteo.uf2` file to the RP2040 drive.

-Start flashing by shorting RST and GND pin or press the reset switch on the back.
+Note:

-Once done, quickly press Flash.
+- You need to flash both side with the same `.uf2` file

-If need to clear EEPROM, double press reset switch and press Clear EEPROM.
+- Communication between each side will be automatic once flashed

 ## VIAL